1. What is advising and what is the requirement?

 Sample 4 is a study plan for transfer students.

 This editable study plan is for you to use.
 Please use it to draft a study plan before meeting with an advisor if you need to discuss about your study plan.

 3. Who should I meet for advising?

-- For Freshmen and Sophomores, meeting with a staff member at ECS Student Success Center counts toward the once per year advising requirement.
+- For freshmen and sophomores, your advisor is a staff member at ECS Student Success Center.

 4. How to contact advisors?